ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Why are skeletons so calm?
-Because nothing gets under their skin.
+I have the heart of a lion... and a lifetime ban from the San Diego Zoo.

 [
-Mon Feb 10 00:25:36 UTC 2025
+Tue Feb 11 00:24:27 UTC 2025
  ]